-The pursuit of how to soften beard hair is an ongoing quest for the bearded among us, and a worthy one if you've been growing out your mane through the winter months (or any other time of year at all, really).
-Finding the right tools to tame your mane isn't as complicated as it might sound, seeing as there are all sorts of tools (but especially beard brushes and combs, along with beard oils) that target your scruff.
+The pursuit of softer beard hair is an ongoing quest for the bearded among us, and it's a worthy one if you've been growing out your mane in recent months.
+Finding the right tools to tame your mane isn't as complicated as it might sound, seeing as there are all sorts of tools (such as beard combs and beard oils) that target your scruff.

-Softening beard hair can improve the health of your hair as well as the skin beneath it, acting as a nourishing and moisturizing agent (particularly if you also use beard wash before adding beard oil or balm).
+Softening beard hair can improve the health of your hair as well as the skin beneath it.
+Especially if you use beard wash before adding beard oil or balm, you can go great lengths to nourish and moisturize your beard hair and your skin.
 These steps can work for anyone, no matter your beard of choice.
-Pay attention, take notes and let's get that beard in fine form.
+Pay attention, take notes, and let's get that beard in fine form.

-Your beard will start to look and feel more soft nearly instantly with just a few key steps, starting with the basics.
+Your beard will start to look and feel softer nearly instantly with a few key steps, starting with the basics.

-Step 1: Use a wooden beard comb to comb and de-tangle your beard – this will identify any overly long or scratchy hairs while acting as a method of removing build-up beneath your beard (especially in winter).
-Wooden beard combs, with two sides, are made specifically for your beard and work better against facial hair than a traditional hairbrush.
+Step 1: Use a wooden beard comb to comb and de-tangle your beard.
+This will identify any overly long or scratchy hairs while acting as a method of removing build-up beneath your beard, especially during the winter season.
+Wooden beard combs with two sides are made specifically for your beard, and they work better against facial hair than a traditional hairbrush.